Kendall Jenner On Having Plastic Surgery, Collecting Cars, And Tackling Anxiety

 It all started when Kendall made an appearance on Kylie’s Facebook Live chat to discuss their new young adult novel.
 Fans assumed that Kendall took a break from social media to alter her lips and her face.
 Now, Kendall is setting the record straight on her website and app, reports People.

-Kendall mentioned that after she let Kylie do her makeup for their Facebook Live chat, she caught wind about the rumors that she had her face reconstructed.
+Kendall mentioned that after she let Kylie do her makeup for their Facebook Live chat, she caught wind of the rumors that she had her face reconstructed.

 “All of a sudden, photos of us came out with the headlines like, ‘OMG Kendall got her lips done and got full facial reconstruction – look at her cheekbones, look at her nose!’
 I was like, this is CRAZY.
 I didn’t even address it at the time.
 Because if I did address it, people are going to be like, ‘Oh, so she’s defending herself – she must be guilty.”